Sarah Lewis, PharmD

 Therapeutic enema is an enema that cleans out the colon or rectum, relieves constipation, or treats diseases, such as inflammatory bowel disease (Crohn’s and ulcerative colitis).

 Diagnostic enema is an enema that helps diagnose certain conditions of the colon or rectum, including abdominal pain, bleeding symptoms, and ulcerative colitis.
 A barium enema is a diagnostic enema.
 Barium shows up well on X-rays and allows your doctor to see the colon in detail.
-Link barium enema to the Barium Enema procedure.

 Why is an enema performed?

 Your doctor may recommend a therapeutic enema to treat diseases and conditions of the colon or rectum including: